 We let our daughter pick out a music playlist and played that.

-And, we also kept the room dark, turned on a disco ball, and let them dance away with light-up rings, finger lights, glasses, and glow sticks, glow bracelets, and glow balloons.
+And, we also kept the room dark, turned on a disco ball, and let them dance away with a light up party pack – light-up rings, finger lights, glasses, and glow sticks, glow bracelets, and glow balloons.

 Here’s what we used for our dance party sleepover theme: